-Entries should be received no later than February 15, 2018.
+Entries should be received no later than February 15, 2019.
 Please include the student’s name, grade, teacher’s name, school, and school address on the front page.
 The student’s name should be on each subsequent page.
-Send entries to Jim Healy, Boston Duck Tours, 4 Copley Place #4155, Boston, MA 02116

-Judges for the 2017 Essay Contest will be Martin Blatt, PhD, History Department, Northeastern University; Professor Robert Allison, PhD, Chair, History Department, Suffolk University; and Nat Sheidley, Executive Director, The Bostonian Society.
+Judges for the 2018 Essay Contest will be Martin Blatt, PhD, History Department, Northeastern University; Professor Robert Allison, PhD, History Department, Suffolk University; and Nat Sheidley PHD, Executive Director, The Bostonian Society.

 The Bostonian Society operates the Old State House as an historic site and museum.
 Built in 1713, the Old State House was the seat of colonial government, home to the Massachusetts Assembly, the Supreme Court of the Colony and the office of the Royal Governor.
 It was here that many of the basic principles of American democracy, later enshrined in the Declaration of Independence and the U.S. Constitution, were first expressed.
 John Adams described it as the site where “the child Independence was born.”
 The Bostonian Society seeks to foster a understanding of the world-changing ideas and events associated with the Old State House, and the ways in which they influence our lives today.
 The Society was founded in 1881 to save the Old State House from demolition; since that time the Society has preserved the structure and kept it open to the public as a museum dedicated to Boston’s Revolutionary history.

 Revolution 250 is a growing consortium of organizations in the city of Boston who have come together to celebrate, commemorate, and interpret the 250th anniversary of the events culminating in the American Revolution.